fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 ```

 The response will include a reward score indicating the quality or preference rating of the input text.

+> **Note on Classification Models:** Classification models use the same setup as reward models (with `--is-embedding` flag) but use the `/v1/classify` endpoint instead.
+They accept an `input` parameter and return classification results with labels and probabilities.

 #### Alternative Installation Methods